roobendesign/roobendesign/_posts/2022-01-10-brea-website-design-services.md

 ### Basic Website Concepts
 In order to have a successful website you need to know some of the basics.
 Websites and SEO can be difficult topics to follow along with which is why on top of the services that I provide I also take the time to help familiarize my clients with the concepts around it without making it difficult to understand.

+### Pay Per Click Advertisment
+SEO can take a few months to see results if your looking for something by the end of the work week PPC advertisment can help you can infront of people right away.
+I can create campaigns with landing pages that will get people on the phone with you immediately.

 #### What You Can Expect From Me
 My goal as a website developer is to help business owners and self starters use internet technologies to help improve the way they do business.